 But sometimes the dolls' uncommon adventures carry them outside and then they must be on guard and watch to be sure they are not seen.
 It seems there is even a photo of one of the dolls at the steering wheel of a car...perhaps she is just pretending but then again maybe she is driving?

-We're not quite sure what the lovely little (she's only 2 foot 2) doll pictured in the construction site is doing but we have heard she has started flying second seat with a pilot friend, a real pilot.
+We're not quite sure what the lovely little (she's only 2 foot 2) dark haired doll pictured in the construction site is doing but we have heard she has started flying second seat with a pilot friend, a real pilot.
 Apparently the air traffic controllers are beginning to wonder about the lovely and well spoken voice now coming over the airplane radio communication system.
 The pilot they know but who is this new voice?

 Wherever they are the Intrix Dolls always enjoy their clothes.
 Sometimes, depending on what they are doing, their furry little mentor Bear insists that Elizabeth Anne and Jenny Marie wear their aprons or their overalls as they are after all, dolls made of fabric and must take proper care of themselves.